Women's Drug Rehab Program

 How to Know if Someone is Addicted

-Why Treatment Personalized for Women is Successful
+Addiction Treatment Personalized for Women

 Research indicates that biological gender or one’s gender at birth plays a vital role in developing substance use disorders.
 National statistics show biological gender is a critical component of substance use and abuse factors.
 Some common examples include when (the age) people start using, the type of substances they use, and how their brain and body react to drugs and alcohol.
 Women, for example, are statistically more likely than men to report abusing prescription drugs like oxycontin or codeine.
 In contrast, men are more likely to struggle with challenges related to alcohol and marijuana use.